mahmoudsameh00/Arabic_Sign_Language_Translator-/README.md

 1. Open `notebooks/collecting_data.ipynb`.
 2. Update the `actions` list with the new word(s) (e.g., `actions = np.array(['Hello'])`).
 3. Run the script.
 It will record **30 sequences** per action and automatically generate **flipped augmentations**, effectively doubling your dataset size.

-**we trained our model on a large dataset of video recordings featuring people gesturing 100 various words which consist of 300 videos in each word and each video is labeled with its
+**We trained our model on a large dataset of video recordings featuring people gesturing 100 various words which consist of 300 videos in each word and each video is labeled with its